keisanabria/FS-Security/README.md

 ### Python
 - if __name__ == "__main__":
     This is used to prevent a code block from being executed when importing that code block's module to another module.

+## Creator notes:
+- This program creates the maps assuming that the data for the input year exists.
+If the CENSUS Beaureu does not create the data for that year, this program is sensitive to that, and it is a fault that has to be fixed.